pbl64k/coursera-proglang-practice/section-2/section-2-problems.md

-(*) The author of this problem apologizes for using an obscure cultural reference that is unlikely to be understood by anyone who does not speak his native language as a title for this problem.
+(*) The author of this problem apologizes for using an obscure cultural reference that is unlikely to be understood by anyone who does not speak author's native language as a title for this problem.
 Couldn't resist the temptation.

 (**) Problems contributed by Charilaos Skiadas.